• Ideas by Room

 Hip roofs add elegance to a covered patio, porch, or other outdoor space.
 A hip roof structure is also more stable than a gable roof’s, making them one of the better porch roof ideas if you live in a windy or snowy climate.

-7. Shed Porch Roof
+7. Innovate with Shed Roof Ideas for Porches

 A shed roof is attached to the house wall on one side.
 It has a single sloped roof surface that’s held up on the lower end by columns or other support posts.